datarobot/pic2vec/README.md

 ## Using Featurizer Output With DataRobot
-``pic2vec`` generates a CSV that is ready to be dropped directly into the DataRobot application, if the data has been labelled with a variable that can be considered a target in the CSV.
-The image features are each treated like regular columns containing data.
+``pic2vec`` generates a flat CSV which is ready for supervised modeling, if the data has been labelled with a variable that can be used as a target.
+The images are transformed into a set of regular columns containing numeric data.
+Additionally, if unlabelled, it can be used for unsupervised learning (such as anomaly detection).

 ### Running tests